lightward/mechanic-tasks/docs/email-customers-a-unique-discount-code-two-weeks-after-order-fulfillment/README.md

 Configure with a number of days to wait after fulfillment, or remove this value completely to have the discount generated and sent immediately upon fulfillment.

 Use the text "DISCOUNT_CODE" to have the generated discount code inserted into your email to the customer, in either the subject or body.

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/email-customers-a-unique-discount-code-two-weeks-after-order-fulfillment), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/email-customers-a-unique-discount-code-two-weeks-after-order-fulfillment.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).